 User Research, Information Architecture, Wireframing, Prototyping, Visual and Interaction Design

-tik. is an intuitive task manager, which I created as part of the Careerfoundry UX Course to become a certified UX Designer.
+tik. is an intuitive task manager.
 It was designed as a mobile, tablet and desktop app.

 There is no shortage of task management apps on the market.
 Yet, many professionals stick to traditional analogue ways of managing their tasks such as to-do lists and calendar diaries.
 Why?
 Existing task management apps often create more complexity in the lives of their users through a myriad of different - often unnecessary - functions and an unintuitive user experience.

 For this project I took on various UX roles such as User Researcher, Information Architect, UI and Interaction Designer etc.